 1.1.
-We foster the economic health of farmers and local communities with fair and long-term partnerships
+We support our suppliers and their local communities with fair and long-term partnerships.

 1.2.
-We promote respectful labor practices in line with human rights and international labor standards
+We promote respectful labor practices in line with fundamental human rights and international labor standards.

 1.3.
-We aspire to protect, restore and promote sustainable use of ecosystems
+We recognize the need to protect and restore biodiversity, and to promote the sustainable use of all ecosystems.

 Increasing concerns over climate change raised expectations of industry.
 Regulators, customers and other stakeholders want to know how we will anticipate issues, diminish risks, lower emissions and develop solutions.